HackersTech/email-pass-separator/README.md

 bash b.sh
 ```
 ### sample.txt file
-- >sample file is example for file types to seprate password from this tool
+- >sample file is example of file types to seprate password from this tool
 ---
 ### support us and follow on